 If you’re visiting New Orleans, Louisiana any time other than Mardi Gras season, it’s hard to understand what the festival is all about.
 It’s much more than beads and binge drinking.
-A visit to Blaine Kern’s Mardi Gras World allows visitors to see the work that goes into the stunning floats year after year.
+The Carnival celebrations date back hundreds of years.

 I was surprised to learn how often they are able to reuse and repurpose old floats into new ones, as well as how big they all turn out to be.
 On the day I visited they were allowing volunteers to help with the float process by gluing beads onto a float.

 I visited as a child ten years ago and it was the one thing I definitely wanted to do again, so I can confirm that this activity is designed for all ages!
 And the best part of the tour is the end, where you receive a free slice of delicious king cake!

 Mardi Gras World offers a free shuttle pickup from the French Quarter and Downtown at various locations, including Café du Monde, so leave the car back at the hotel.
 However, if you’d rather drive, there is onsite parking for $20.
 If you’re not along the shuttle route, you can also take the streetcar

 Tickets cost $22 for adults, $17 for seniors over 65, and $14 for children under 12.
 Tours run daily every 30 minutes from 9:30 am to 4:30 pm, apart from holidays.
 Book your New Orleans Mardi Gras World Behind-the-Scenes Tour through our preferred partner.